-This weekly updated2013 map contains disorientation reports submitted by STOP and Broward County volunteers and is color coded by the total number of hatchlings that disoriented towards lights.
+This 2013 mapcontains disorientation reports submitted by STOP and Broward County volunteers and is color coded by the total number of hatchlings that disoriented towards lights.
 Click each info bubble for a detailed report of each nest.
+Code Enforcement and Press, please contact us for a link to view complete data and FWC reports with Google Earth.

 KEY: Number of hatchlings that went to lights instead of the sea: • 2-10 11-50 OVER 50+